 Tsutsugaki Textile

 Tsutsugaki is a style of textile made from cotton cloth and resist dyed with indigo.
 Tsutsugaki translates to "tube drawing," as the rice paste is drawn on with a sort of piping bag to create the light spaces left behind after the fabric is dyed with indigo.
-Additional colors, like the red, are sometimes added after the resist-dye process has been finished.
+Additional colors, like the red on this piece, are sometimes added after the resist-dye process has been finished.

 - Object: Tsutsugaki Textile